Fancy becoming a CEO, surgeon or air traffic controller? We examine the best-paying jobs in the UK and how to get them.

 Some positions have a clearly defined career path: if you want to be a brain surgeon, for example, you’ll have to spend several years in medical school.
 Others can be reached by a variety of routes.

 Ian Cheshire, CEO of retailer Kingfisher, which owns B&Q among other brands, started his career with an economics and law degree from Cambridge University.
 He was paid a total of £4.2 million last year.

 But you don’t have to have an economics qualification to be a high-paid company boss: Lord Sugar, for example, left school at the age of 16 to set up a variety of entrepreneurial ventures.

 Ultimately though, most CEOs have to build up long and impressive CVs before being appointed to these roles.

-You will need to study for a medical degree, which normally takes five years (at a cost of £45,000 if your university charges the maximum for tuition fees – but bear in mind this money only needs to be paid back when you’re earning a decent salary).
+You'll need to study for a medical degree, which normally takes five years (at a cost of £45,000 if your university charges the maximum for tuition fees – but bear in mind this money only needs to be paid back when you’re earning a decent salary).